yyyaohhh/tp/docs/DeveloperGuide.md

 3. ModCraft displays number of MCs taken.
 4. User inputs planned future modules with IP grade.
 5. User requests for MC calculation.
-6. ModCraft displays updated number of MCs taken.
+6. ModCraft displays updated number of MCs (including IP modules).
 Steps 4-6 are repeated for each combination of modules the user tries.

 Use case ends.